Alis0r/Proposals-/Onboarding.md

 Transparent documentation of the interaction with applicants can also serve as base for network participated conflict resolution processes - this meaning whatever members of the network coming from whatever project can take part into a conflict resolution process that needs to be transparent, accessible and public as well .

-Transparent acceptance of clear agreements is also an asset - Clear transparent requests toward the applicants at whatever level must be transparent and noticed to all network
+Transparent acceptance of clear agreements is also an asset - Clear transparent requests toward the applicants at whatever level must be publically accessible and noticed to all network
 On the other side commitments from the applicants must also be transparent and noticed to all network

 Verification on agreements/commitments respect is basic - all requests needs to be explicit and verbally communicated to the applicant - not explicit requests will not be taken into consideration for performance assessment or agreements/commitments verification - nor accountable for reputation

+Privacy respect shall cover all personal choices connected with personal and intimate relationships - specific regulations on privacy respect on site must be set in place.